warmana/cloudant-docs-fork/docs2017/src/api/backup.md

 An alternative is to use the IBM Cloudant Incremental Backup feature.
 Incremental backups are a good solution for storing only the documents that have changed since the last backup.

-<aside class="warning" role="complementary" aria-label="betaforenterprise">Daily incremental backup for Enterprise customers is currently a Beta capability.
+>   **Note**: Daily incremental backup for Enterprise customers is currently a Beta capability.
-It is not enabled by default.</aside>
+    It is not enabled by default.

 You can see more information about Incremental Backups at [Back up your data](../guides/backup-guide.html).